GigaChatTeam/windows-client/README.md

 # Windows client for GigaChat
-Written in C# with .NET framework
+Written in javascript and with C# .NET

 # Installation
 nothing here yet...